 Early in 2018, I traveled to Lviv in western Ukraine to learn Ukrainian for a couple of weeks.

 Lviv is truly a beautiful city and you can see how my time went in my Lviv winter 2018 video below!

 Later at the beginning of the summer, I traveled to Minsk, the capital of Belarus for 10 days of Belarusian language tuition.

 It was a bit frustrating that Belarusian is no longer widely spoke in the capital and so I struggled to apply my Belarusian outside of the classroom.

 All the same, I had a fantastic time in Minsk and a series a travel vlogs from both summer and later on in the winter of 2018 are almost ready for publication so you can also get a taste of what to expect if you visit Belarus.

-A region that does still speak more Belarusian is Grodno and I also vlogged from there during the first half of 2018 as you can see in this next video:
+A region that does still speak more Belarusian is Grodno and I also was there during the first half of 2018.

 There I got the chance to practice my Russian for a couple of months and managed to push it on a notch even though I didn’t take any formal classes.